-Home to the Dali Llama, Dharamsala and McLeod Ganj are stunning neighbouring towns set in the mountains of the Himalayan Foothills.
-Feeling worlds away from the hustle and bustle of India as you know it; Dharamsala is a place of calm and tranquillity.
+Home to the Dalai Lama, Dharamsala and McLeod Ganj are stunning neighboring towns set in the mountains of the Himalayan Foothills.
+Feeling worlds away from the hustle and bustle of India as you know it; Dharamsala is a place of calm and tranquility.
 In monsoon season you must wake up early to view the incredible mountain scenery before the mist takes over and make sure you wrap up warm as the hills can be chilly.
 It has the feel of an alpine resort with plenty of places to walk around and soak up the wonderful atmosphere.

 Speak to Carol